Notice board will keep you updated on all the odd things happening at Bernard Preston, chiropractor and greenie's site.

 Make sure that your home bake bread flour is made from 100% wholemeal.
 If you're going to go to all that trouble to make your own loaf, then use only the best ingredients.

-Othewise it's like building an expensive, beautiful home on a poor piece of ground; it makes no sense.
+Othewise it's like building an expensive, beautiful home on a poor piece of ground next to a highway; it makes no sense.

 Braggot is an ancient drink mentioned in the literature back to the days of Chaucer; it's a beer brewed using honey instead of sugar.